fyne-io/conf.fyne.io/index.md

 ## Fyne Conf 2023

-Fyne Conf is back and bigger than ever in November 2023.
+Fyne Conf 2023 was our first hyrid event, and saw many folk attend in person, with hundreds of attendees watching the live stream.
-We are holding a full day of talks and workshops, you can see the full [Schedule](#schedule---friday-3-november-2023) below.
+We held a full day of talks and workshops, you can see the full [Schedule](#schedule---friday-3-november-2023) below.

-The event will take place on 3rd November 2023 in Edinburgh, UK and streamed live to YouTube.
+The event took place on 3rd November 2023 in Edinburgh, UK and was streamed live to YouTube.
-The venue is [CodeBase](https://thisiscodebase.com), 37a, Castle Terrace, Edinburgh EH1 2EL.
+The venue was [CodeBase](https://thisiscodebase.com), 37a, Castle Terrace, Edinburgh EH1 2EL.

 <p style="text-align: center">
-  <a href="https://www.youtube.com/live/1DGNP9PnKJs?si=wEx_ZDKKhqqeH85s" class="btn btn-primary">Watch Live</a> (from 1pm UTC)
+  <a href="https://www.youtube.com/live/1DGNP9PnKJs?si=wEx_ZDKKhqqeH85s" class="btn btn-primary">Watch Live Recording</a>
 </p>

 This event is a chance to learn more about Fyne and how it can be used to